TATOS-Technologies/web-dev-challenge/apr-22/task.md

 ## Details
 Create a repository **on your personal github account**.
 Commit all your work to that repository.
+Host the project on a platform of your choice for demo.
 **Code review will be done.**
 Please add clear and concise commit messages to your commits.
 **Provide documentation** / usage information for all APIs in the backend.